ehazlett/phoenix/readme.md

 Name: `giphy`

+Environment Variables

+* `GIPHY_API_KEY`: Giphy API Key.
+See https://github.com/giphy/GiphyAPI for details.

 ## Hackernews
 Returns top 10 posts from hackernews

 Name: `hn`

-Environment Variables

-* `GIPHY_API_KEY`: Giphy API Key.
-See https://github.com/giphy/GiphyAPI for details.
+## Lebowski
+Random quotes from The Big Lebowski

+Name: `lebowski`

 # Developing Plugins
 You can create your own plugins.
 Check the `plugins/example.go` for reference.